 - Use transferable skills.
 If your choosing a different field to work in after children, that doesn’t mean the skills you had in your previous career don’t count.
 Show how your skills can be used in the new position.

 - Keep things current.
 Unless you’ve had a huge gap at home with the kids make sure you are highlighting the last 10 years.
 Employers aren’t concerned about whether you learnt the flute in high school.

 - Show achievements.
 Employers want to see what you achieved in your previous roles, not just what you were responsible for.

 - Be honest.
 If you lie to secure a job it can be easily found out these days.

 Yes, there may be employers out there who will refuse you the job because you’re a mum, but those are the places you really wouldn’t want to work at, anyway.
 You’re not just looking for a job; you’re looking for the right job, and a great resume is the first step to having the confidence to go for the jobs you really want.
 If you need extra guidance, the Resume Writing for Return to Work Parents Program is a great start.

 Tips for Your Resume When You’re a Return to Work Mum

 Here are some key resume tips for mums to help get your resume noticed and feel confident!

 Put it in a format people can read

 Make sure when you send your resume through to someone, you know they’ll be able to open it and read it with the correct formatting you intended.
-The best way to do this is by saving it as a PDF which can be done easily in Word and other programs.
+The best way to do this is by sending as a word document or saving it as a PDF which can be done easily in Word and other programs.
 This also allows some recruiting programs to scan your resume easily.